dimagi/commcare-cloud/docs/setup/manual_installation.md

 # Manual Installation

 ## Install and setup
-You will need python 3.6 and `virtualenvwrapper` installed to follow these instructions:
+You will need python 3.6 installed to follow these instructions (for Ubuntu 18.04; other operating systems may differ):

 ```
-sudo apt-get install git python-dev python-pip
+sudo apt-get install git python3-dev python3-pip
-sudo pip install virtualenv virtualenvwrapper --ignore-installed six
 ```

 ## Setup